hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > He quits the stocks to play with childish toys,
 >
-> Leaves chassees to blow babbles with the boys;
+> Leaves chassées to blow babbles with the boys;
 >
-> And makes turks' caps, and pigs and geese with paper,
+> And makes Turks' caps, and pigs and geese with paper,
 >
 > And says, he taught an old tom eat to caper:
 >